Don’t miss out on these amazing road trips!

 3. Overseas Highway

 Unlike any other drive in the country, this route takes you on bridges right over the ocean.
-It gives you the sensation of floating over the water, and if you love all things water, there is plenty to explore in the Florida Keys.
+It gives you the sensation of floating over the water.
+Plus, the Florida Keys ain’t a bad destination either.

 4. Million Dollar Highway (San Juan Skyway Scenic Byway)